Euro Car Parks Appeal – Should You Pay or Challenge?

 The operator places everything on hold while they consider your appeal.
 Euro Car Parks typically take a few weeks to decide whether to accept or reject your appeal.

-If your appeal is accepted, Euro Car Parks cancels the fine.
+If your appeal is accepted, Euro Car Parks will cancel the fine.
 But if your appeal is rejected, you’re sent a ‘rejection letter’ explaining your options.

 What happens if Euro Car Parks rejects an appeal?